 Yes, if your property is within the zoned area of the project you will receive the blended gas via the existing gas network.

 You do not need to do anything at all.
-The blended 5% renewable gas will automatically be supplied to your property from Spring 2020.
+The blended 5% renewable gas will automatically be supplied to your property.

 The South Australian Government recommends that you have your gas appliances serviced every two years by a licensed gas fitter.
 If you live in the project area, project, you may electare eligible to havefor a free Gas Appliance Efficiency Audit, valued at $200.